The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 When you have completed all sections, click Submit as Final.
 It is very important you are completely satisfied your application is completed before you click Submit as Final.
 Once submitted your application cannot be accessed to make changes or add support material.

-A system-generated email confirming the successful submission of your application will be sent to your registered email address within 15 minutes of submission.
-This email confirmation is evidence that you have submitted your application by the due date and time, and it is your responsibility to contact us immediately if you do not receive it.
+A system generated email confirming the successful submission of your application will be sent to your registered email address.
+This email confirmation is evidence that you have submitted your application by the due date and time.
+It is your responsibility to contact us immediately if you do not receive it within one business day of submission.
+Applicants are encouraged to extract a Grant Application Receipt immediately after submission.

-If you do not receive confirmation, email the Online Grants Support quoting your application name and time of submission, and a staff member will investigate the status of your application.
+If you do not receive confirmation, email Online Grants Support at onlinegrantsupportca@dlgsc.wa.gov.au quoting your application name and time of submission, and a staff member will investigate the status of your application.
 Claims relating to application submission errors after this time will not be investigated.

-The department does not accept applications submitted by email.
+The department does not accept applications submitted by email or post.

-All applications are assessed against the four criteria:
+All applications are assessed against the 4 criteria:

-To help you address the four criteria in your application there is a subset of assessment measures and definitions (see the table below).
+To help you address the 4 criteria in your application there is a subset of assessment measures and definitions (see below).
 Not all the assessment measures will apply to every activity.
 Assessors will consider how well your application addresses the four criteria, as well as the objectives of the program you are applying to.

-Applicants will be notified in writing the outcome of their application once the assessment process has been finalised.
-Successful applicants will receive a contract, which needs to be signed and returned before grant funds are paid.
+Successful applicants will receive a contract and supplier creation form, which needs to be signed and returned before grant funds are paid.

 Successful recipients of a Culture and the Arts grant will be required to submit progress reports and/or a funding acquittal report as per the details specified in the funding agreement.
 The relevant report will be available for you to access in Online Grants once a copy of your signed funding agreement has been received.
 Ensure you check your funding agreement to confirm your reporting requirements and deadlines.